cheqd/cheqd-node/architecture/adr-list/adr-010-did-resolver.md

 Add a new web application for did-resolver

 Inconsistencies between DIDDoc from the ledger and specification that should be corrected:
-* Rename "context" to "@context" - will be done on the ledger side
+- Rename "context" to "@context" - will be done on the ledger side
-* Change snake_case to camelCase for field names - will be done on Cheqd resolver side using the marshaller setting
+- Change snake_case to camelCase for field names - will be done on Cheqd resolver side using the marshaller setting
-* Remove empty lists  - will be done on Cheqd resolver side using the marshaller setting
+- Remove empty lists  - will be done on Cheqd resolver side using the marshaller setting
-* Convert a list of pairs to a map for jwk_pubkey and other cases
+- Convert a list of pairs to a map for jwk_pubkey and other cases
-* In metadata make `did` property to be of `DID` type instead of `Any`
+- In metadata make `did` property to be of `DID` type instead of `Any`
-* DID URL Dereferencing: handle links to provide DID fragments and convert them to the desired format - Cheqd DID resolver functionality.
+- DID URL Dereferencing: handle links to provide DID fragments and convert them to the desired format - Cheqd DID resolver functionality.

 ## Consequences

 ### Cheqd resolver
 ### Option 1 (chosen)
 Host the resolver separately from the ledger as an additional web service.
-Interaction with other applications and resolvers will implement [the following schema] (https://drive.google.com/file/d/1pKL9I5fMhZ3TnAdkCiRTs53Y7zs9cGiv/view?usp=sharinghttps://drive.google.com/file/d/1pKL9I5fMhZ3TnAdkCiRTs53Y7zs9cGiv/view?usp=sharing):
+Interaction with other applications and resolvers will implement [the following schema](https://drive.google.com/file/d/1pKL9I5fMhZ3TnAdkCiRTs53Y7zs9cGiv/view?usp=sharinghttps://drive.google.com/file/d/1pKL9I5fMhZ3TnAdkCiRTs53Y7zs9cGiv/view?usp=sharing):
 ![cheqd did resolver](assets/adr010-DID-resolver-Diagram.png)

 #### Positive
-* Updating the resolver software does not need updating the application on the node side
+- Updating the resolver software does not need updating the application on the node side
-* Separation of the system into microservices, moving away from a monolithic structure
+- Separation of the system into microservices, moving away from a monolithic structure

 #### Negative
-* Longer chain of trust.
+- Longer chain of trust.
 As a result, more resources required by the client to maintain the security of the system (`node + resolver` instead of `node`)

 The web application at this stage will implement simple functionality that can be a lightweight architecture of threads without synchronization.
 Just several classes without the use of complex design patterns.